oestrich/gossip-elixir/README.md

 You can opt into specific support flags on Gossip by configuring callback modules that follow the specific behaviours.

+See a sample set of callbacks by viewing the `TestCallback` module for this client, [here](https://github.com/oestrich/gossip-elixir/blob/master/lib/gossip/test_callback.ex).

 ### Core/Channels

 The `channels` flag *must* be supported and can be set up by providing a callback module that has the `Gossip.Client.Core` behaviour.